Why Is Everything Gendered?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-It’s frustrating that there is such a divide in items for kids.
+It is frustrating that there is such a divide in items for kids.

 You try to raise your kids the best you can to accept others and to be as well rounded as you can, but unfortunately not everyone thinks the same way that you do.
 Namely, large portions of the corporate world are still working on ideals from many years ago.
-While there are definitely important lessons to be had around gender and the differences between them, they shouldn’t affect consumer items to the degree that they do.
+While there are definitely important lessons to be had around gender and the differences between them, they should not affect consumer items to the degree that they do.

 Go into any store that sells clothing and you’ll see what I’m talking about.
 Try to find a shirt for your son that has a cat on it, or one that has pink or purple.
 It may take awhile.
 Now, walk over to the girls section and you’ve probably already found such an item.
 In reverse, try to find a shirt that has a picture of pizza on it in the girl’s section.
 Not happening, but you’re sure to find those items in the boys section.